Lands of Cocklebie

 The Lands of Cocklebie or Cocklebee formed an estate possessing a common border with the estates of Lainshaw, the Corsehill, and the town of Stewarton, East Ayrshire, Parish of Stewarton, Scotland.

 History

 The house and estate

 The 40 shilling lands of Cocklebie with "manour place, towers, biggings, and yards, in the Barony of Stewarton, Bailiary of Cunninghame, with teinds, parsonage, and vicarage of Cocklebie."
 Cocklebie Meadow recorded.
 The farm of Cocklebie was part of the Lainshaw Estate in 1873.
 Cocklebierigg and Cocklebie croft are also recorded.
 The Farm Horse Tax records for 1797 to 1798 give Alexander Bone as the farmer at Cocklebie with two horses.
-In the 1645 to 1831 Land Tax Rolls records Cocklebie, Backmure, & Goosehills are valued at £177.1.8 and the propietor is given as the Earl of Kilmarnock.
-A later valuation gives David Cuninghmae Esq as the propietor of Cocklebie Bakemuir and Goosehills with a valuation of £117.1.8.
+In the 1645 to 1831 Land Tax Rolls records Cocklebie, Backmure, & Goosehills are valued at £177.1.8 and the proprietor is given as the Earl of Kilmarnock.
+A later valuation gives David Cuninghame Esq as the proprietor of Cocklebie Bakemuir and Goosehills with a valuation of £117.1.8.
 In 1857 to 1858 Cocklebee was recorded as a small dairy farm with a freestone quarry nearby.